Cloud Security: 5 Steps for Developing an Enterprise Cloud Strategy

 Every organization should maintain an inventory of the cloud services currently in use, and track the ownership and employees responsible.

-At the end of the day, no organizational process can be properly undertaken and reliably used unless responsibility is explicit and enforced.
+At the end of the day, no organizational process can be properly undertaken and reliably used unless the responsibility is explicit and enforced.

 Interested in Cloud Security?
 Check out this free whitepaper on how to ensure complete print security in the Cloud.